OtroBenja/Critical-collapse/README.md

 Not every time step is saved, nor every value of r.
 This is to save time during the execution and the rendering of the animation, as well as reducing the file size of the output.
-How any values are saved can be changed with the constants SAVE_RES and SAVE_ITERATION in the C file.
+How many values are saved can be changed with the constants SAVE_RES and SAVE_ITERATION in the C file.